BayAreaMetro/tm2py/docs/input/index.md

 For guidance on how to create and prepare many of these input files for the base year, see:

 📋 **[Creating Base Year Inputs](../create-base-year-inputs.md)** - Step-by-step guide for generating base year input files, including synthetic population, land use data, and network preparation.

+## Understanding Model Outputs

+After processing these input files, the model generates comprehensive outputs.
+For detailed documentation on output file formats and field specifications that result from these inputs, see:

+🎯 **[CTRAMP Output File Specifications](../ctramp-outputs/index.md)** - Complete field-level documentation including data dictionaries, validation rules, and guidance for integrating survey data with model outputs.